Skip to main content

 Calibrating Your Internal Environment

-You have now seen the layers of connection between your and your nutritional choices, from the foundational role of macronutrients to the complex symphony of the gut microbiome.
+You have now seen the layers of connection between your hormonal health and your nutritional choices, from the foundational role of macronutrients to the complex symphony of the gut microbiome.
 The information presented here is a map, showing the biological territory you are now navigating.

 This knowledge is the first step in a deeply personal process of observation and calibration.
 Your body is a unique system with its own history and its own responses.
 The initiation of a therapy like TRT is a powerful input into that system.
 Your role, now, is to become a careful student of your own physiology.